Pavin-PS/Helixes-Spotknack/README.md

 # PavinPS
-This is my Portfolio with HTML, CSS &amp; JS
+This is a clone site of Helixes Inc with HTML, CSS &amp; JS